angrbrd/hyperledger-fabric-basics/README.md

 ### Install Git

-You need to install Git in order to clone the repository containing the  Docker images for running the Hyperledger fabric as well as the sample program in this repository.
+You need to install Git in order to clone the repository containing the  Docker images for running the Hyperledger Fabric as well as the sample program in this repository.

-To install Git, follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for the specific system that you running on.
-Next, intall the Git Large File Storage (Git LFS) plug-in from [here](https://git-lfs.github.com/) as the chaincode dependecy file you will be downloading from this repository is quite large and had to be stored in Git LFS.
+To install Git, follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for the specific system that you are running on.
+Next, install the Git Large File Storage (Git LFS) plug-in from [here](https://git-lfs.github.com/) as the chaincode dependency file (`vendor.zip`) you will be downloading from this repository is quite large and had to be stored in Git LFS.

 ### Install Golang

 You need to install Golang (Go) in order to modify the sample chaincode provided here as well as to develop and compile your own chaincode.

-To install Golang, follow the instructions [here](https://golang.org/dl/) to download and isntall the latest version of Go.
+To install Golang, follow the instructions [here](https://golang.org/dl/) to download and install the latest version of Go.

-Make sure to also set up your `$GOPATH` environment variable before proceeding as is described in the installation instructions [here](https://golang.org/doc/install).
+Make sure to also set your `$GOPATH` environment variable to point to your workpsace per the instructions [here](https://golang.org/doc/install).
+If you have never used Go, it may be a bit confusing how to set up your workspace environment.
+It is imporant to understand that you must set up the following three directories inside your workspace: `src`, `pkg`, and `bin`.
+I encourage you to read the [workspace reference](https://golang.org/doc/code.html#Workspaces) to understand how to properly configure your workspace folder and your `$GOPATH`.

 ### Install Node.js And NPM

 You need to install Node.js and NPM in order to run the web application that is provided with this repository.
 The appication provided here is written in Node.js and uses the [Hyperledger Fabric Client](https://www.npmjs.com/package/hfc) package from NPM.

-To install Node.js and NPM, download the appropriate installerf from [here](https://nodejs.org/en/download/).
-Node comes with NPM alrady installed, but npm gets updated more frequently than Node does, so you'll want to make sure it's the latest version by executing the following command.
+To install Node.js and NPM, download the appropriate installer from [here](https://nodejs.org/en/download/).
+Node.js comes with NPM alrady installed, but NPM gets updated more frequently than Node, so you'll want to make sure that it's the latest version by executing the following command.

-	npm install npm@latest -g
+	sudo npm install npm@latest -g

 ### Install Docker Toolbox